 As testosterone begins to decline in your 30s, you’ll need to work harder to build lean muscle mass.
 While pumping iron may not be at the top of your to-do list, strength training can help keep you strong and also ward off excess pounds, since lean muscle burns more calories than fat does.
 “Don’t skip cardio, but add strength-training exercises if you haven’t already,” Dr. Brewer suggests.
 If you haven’t been lifting, learn more about it in Getting Started, Getting Strong.

 Rethink Your Diet

 While exercise is key for health and for sustainable weight control, it can be tough to burn enough calories to lose weight.
-The best approach is to combine physical activity and a proper diet—something that many men often don’t think about until the scale has tipped, Dr. Brewer says.
-This often means moving toward a plant-based diet based mostly on fruits and vegetables, whole grains, legumes, nuts and healthy oils.
+The best approach is to combine physical activity and a proper diet—something that many men don’t think about until the scale has tipped, Dr. Brewer says.
+This often means moving toward a plant-based diet centered mostly on vegetables and fruits, whole grains, legumes, nuts and healthy oils.
 Swap out some of your red meat intake for lean poultry and seafood, including fatty cold-water fish rich in omega-3s.
 And as much as possible, steer clear of highly processed foods, including cured meats, commercial baked goods and sugar-laden drinks.
 Our article, Moving Toward a Healthier Male Diet, has more advice for making important changes.

 Escape the Emotional Man Cave